-EG: Publishers and journals in general have cut back on editing services since I joined the field, for a number of reasons.
+EG: Publishers and journals in general have cut back on editing services, for a number of reasons.
 The internet has also changed the traditional publishing model.
 Unfortunately, with all of these changes, I think it is easy to overlook how much work is really needed to produce a high-quality research paper, especially when it comes to editing, which is invisible when done well and notoriously difficult to quantify.
-Although our department is unusual among institutions, private editing groups with a similar service model have become more common as the “quality gap” problem has become more noticeable in the world of online publishing.
+Although our department is unusual among institutions, private editing groups with a similar service model have become more common as the “quality-gap” problem has become more noticeable in the world of online publishing.

 LB: Do you have any predictions for the future?